Parrot-Developers/groundsdk-android-samples/doc/hello_drone.rst

 ^^^^^^^^^^^^^^

-In this section you will see how to connect to a remote control, display its connection state and battery level.
+In this section you will see how to connect to a remote control, display its connection state and battery charge level.

 Remote control connection
 -------------------------